Top 10 Pendulum Monsters

 7. Samurai Cavalry of Reptier

-Honestly, not much else to say; when Samurai's around, any non-Pendulum decks will struggle to simply keep their monsters alive.
-Nice to see the often underutilized Dinosaur type receive such a potent member.
+Honestly, not much else to say; when Samurai's around, any non-pendulum decks will struggle to simply keep their monsters alive.
+Nice to see the often underutilized Dinosaur type receive such a potent member in the competitive tcg.

 6. Performapal Pendulum Sorcerer